 The closing wraps up your letter quickly.
-It's also your opportunity to state if your submission is exclusive or simultaneous.
-If you haven't already, read post, exclusive submission or simultaneous submission.
+It’s also your opportunity to state if your submission is exclusive.
+If you haven’t already, read the post, Exclusive Submission or Simultaneous Submission?

 - This is an exclusive that expires on X date.
 Thank you for your time and consideration.
 Sincerely, YOU

-- NOTE: If you're sending only a query letter, YOU DO NOT SAY ANYTHING ABOUT EXCLUSIVES OR SIMULTANEOUS.
+- NOTE: If you’re sending only a query letter, YOU DO NOT SAY ANYTHING ABOUT EXCLUSIVES OR SIMULTANEOUS.
 There is no such thing as a simultaneous submission when NO PART OF YOUR WORK is enclosed with the letter.
-Conversely, if you're including your entire work, do note if the submission is simultaneous or exclusive.
-If you're sending only part of a work (like three chapters), please don't make the submission exclusive unless a) the guidelines require it or b) you're doing it for reasons I discussed earlier.
-[Read post, exclusive submission or simultaneous submission->exclusive submission or simultaneous submission].
-That’s the C Liu take on exclusive partial submissions
+Conversely, if you’re including your entire work, do note if the submission is simultaneous or exclusive if the agent or editor could easily assume that your submission is the opposite of what you state.
+For example, if there is any doubt in your mind that the agent/editor may think that your submission is exclusive, then you may want to state that it is simultaneous if you’ve sent it to more folks at the same time.
+If you’re sending only part of a work (like three chapters), please don’t make the submission exclusive unless a) the guidelines require it or b) you’re doing it for reasons I discussed earlier.
+Read my post, Exclusive Submission or Simultaneous Submission.
+That’s the C Liu take on exclusive partial submissions.

 - Try not to get too fancy with this.
 The pitch is what should take front stage in this letter–not how cutesy your sign-off is.